tejuscs/ADBD-Labs/adb-dblink/adb-dblink.md

     ![This image shows the result of performing the above step.](./images/dblink8.png)

-You have now successfully migrated your Source Database to Autonomous Database using Database Links.
+You have now successfully migrated your Source Database to Autonomous AI Database using Database Links.

 ## Acknowledgements
 *Congratulations!
-You successfully migrated your Oracle database to Autonomous Databases*
+You successfully migrated your Oracle database to Autonomous AI Databases*

 - **Author** - Tejus S
 - **Last Updated By/Date** -  Tejus S, July 2022